Answering “Why Do You Want to Be a Doctor?”

 Sample #2

 I first thought about becoming a doctor when my grandpa was diagnosed with Alzheimer’s.
 Seeing him struggle with simple tasks was hard for our family.
 When I went with my mom to help grandpa bathe and eat, it taught me the importance of compassion in the face of struggle.
 One day, his doctor took the time to explain everything to us.
 She was patient and kind.
 That really stuck with me.
 I want to be a doctor to help real people like my grandpa.
 Your school will give me the skills I need to make an impact.
-I’m excited about the focus on public health, medical research, and serving underserved populations here.
+I’m excited about the focus on public health, medical research, and supporting underserved populations here.

 This interviewee’s story about their family member is unique, relevant, honest, personal, and compelling.